MiniFate/MiniFate/_chapters/00-outline.md

 Or maybe images?
 {% endcomment %}

-- **Create, change, or destroy a scene aspect**:
+- **Create, change, or remove a scene aspect**:
-  Add a new aspect with a free invocation for the player, or change and aspect and add an invocation, or remove an aspect and all the remain free invocations on it.
+  Players can create a new scene aspect with one free invocation, change an existing scene aspect by rewriting it and gaining one free invocation, or remove an existing scene aspect along with any unused free invocations on it.
-- **Check off one stress box on an opposing character**:
+- **Mark one stress box on an opposing character**:
-  Mark off one stress box on an opposing character's stress track.
-If all stress boxes are marked, that character is removed from the scene.
+  Players can mark off one stress box on an opposing character's stress track.
+  If all stress boxes on a character's stress track are marked, that character is removed from the current scene.

 Success with style means the player may choose any two options, including choosing the same option twice.
 Failure means the GM chooses one option to use against the character.